Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 December pre-Christmas fairs, Kraków | ©YougoPl

-If you are thinking of visiting this Polish city at Christmas, I am going to show you what you can see and do at this time of year.
-Most of the things to do in Krakow are unique to this time of year, or at least fit in perfectly with what you're looking for in a Christmas getaway.
+Krakow is especially good at Christmas time because you're more than likely to see the city covered in snow and it's also decked out in colourful lights at this time of year, which makes for some beautiful snapshots.
+Here are a few things to do in Krakow that are unique to this time of year or that fit in perfectly with what you're looking for in a Christmas getaway.
 Let's get started!

-1. Christmas Market
+1. Discover the Christmas Market

 Wroclaw Market Square| ©Hrs Poland